 James Stone, Biltrix’s main author and editor, earned his Doctorate in Philosophy at Fordham University, in 2008.
 He teaches high school theology and at Pinecrest Academy in Cumming, GA.
-He previously taught philosophy the the Legionaries of Christ’s Center of Higher Studies in Thornwood, NY.
+He previously taught philosophy at the Legionaries of Christ’s Center of Higher Studies in Thornwood, NY.
 James is the head catechist for the RCIA team at St Brendan’s Catholic Church in Cumming, GA.
 He and his wife Alison give talks on Theology of the Body, Theology and Art, and the effect of sin on marriage.

 Fr Jason Smith is a priest with the Legionaries of Christ in New York.
 After his ordination, in December 2006, Fr Jason dedicated his priesthood to the Catholic formation of youth in the New York and Bridgeport dioceses.
 He presently preaches retreats and Ignatian Spiritual Exercises, gives spiritual direction in the Tri-State area, and assists at Old Saint Patricks Basilica in Soho, New York City.